souravkatkar/angel-quant/Readme.md

 ![CI/CD](https://img.shields.io/badge/CI%2FCD-GitHub%20Actions-2088FF.svg)
 ![Status](https://img.shields.io/badge/Status-Active-success.svg)

-Originally engineered as a personal utility for extracting market data, this application has evolved into a comprehensive trading dashboard featuring real-time WebSocket-powered charts and integrated AI intelligence.
+Originally engineered as a personal utility for extracting market data, this application has evolved into a comprehensive trading dashboard featuring integrated AI intelligence.
 It is specifically built to supply clean OHLC data and technical analysis to traders, AI models, and algorithmic tools for analyzing trends and generating trade signals.

 ---